mendix/docs/content/en/docs/catalog/manage/security.md

 This security level determines which end-users of the apps will have access to the data represented by the exposed dataset.
 For further information, see the [Security](/refguide/published-odata-services/#security) section in *Published OData Services*.

 Access to data is determined by the identification protocols of the organization and applied to all access to the data via Mendix apps.
-This page shows an example of applying [custom HTTP header validation](#http-header-validation).
+For an example of custom HTTP header validation, see the [custom HTTP header validation](/refguide/security-shared-datasets/#http-header-validation) section of *Security and Shared Datasets* in the Studio Pro 10 guide.

 ## 2 Access Level of Registered Data Sources {#access-level}